 The Studio School offers art history courses, studio courses, and workshops for adults.
 Students must be at least 18 years of age to attend any course or workshop.
-Students younger than 18 must have the permission of the legal guardian and the course instructor in order to be considered for enrollment.
+The Studio School does not allow students younger than 15 years old to enroll.
+Students 15 to 17 years old must have the permission of the legal guardian and the course instructor in order to be considered for enrollment.
 Questions regarding permission may be directed to the dean.